chantouchsek/laravel-vue-validator/README.md

 <script>

 export default {
 	data(){
 		return{
 			name: '',
 			errorClass: 'form-error'
 		}
 	},
 	methods(){
-		// Error are displayed if Laravel backend return 422 Http code with name as error this.$http.post('/submit', {name: this.name});
+		this.$http.post('/submit', {name: this.name});
 	},
      destroyed () {
-	  // Errors will be clear after component destroyed this.$errors.flush()
+       this.$errors.flush()
      }
 }

 </script>